abiosoft/colima/README.md

 <details>
 <summary>Can it run alongside Docker for Mac?</summary>
 <p>

-~~No, except when started with Containerd runtime.
-Colima assumes to be the default Docker context and will conflict with Docker for Mac.
-You should run either, not both.~~

 Yes, from version v0.3.0 Colima leverages Docker contexts and can thereby run alongside Docker for Mac.

 `docker context list` can list all contexts and `docker context use` can be used to change the active context.